-- Well-kept gardens, bookended by the Lower and Upper Belvedere palaces
+- Well-kept gardens, bookended by palaces

-- (Obviously) particularly good in warmer seasons, also because of the fountains
+- …also because of the fountains

 - See also: